mindspore-ai/models/official/cv/Inception/inceptionv4/README.md

 bash run_infer_310.sh [MINDIR_PATH] [DATA_PATH] [ANN_FILE] [DEVICE_ID]
 ```

 -NOTE:Ascend310 inference use Imagenet dataset .
 The label of the image is the number of folder which is started from 0 after sorting.
+This file can be converted by script from `models/utils/cpp_infer/imgid2label.py`

 Before performing inference, the model file must be exported by export script.